Update you browser

 Term 1

-In parallel to the lectures, there will be a series of seminars based on the talks, where you will be invited to discuss deeper what insights you may have gained, what text you might choose to read and connect with, that will assist establishing your initial questions and research about your MA.
+• Digital Dignity - debate the economisation of self and the digitized aesthetic self.
+In parallel to the lectures, there will be a series of seminars based on the talks, where you will be invited to discuss any deeper insights you may have gained, and what text you might choose to read and connect with.
+This will assist you in establishing your initial questions and research about your MA.

 Term 2

-In term 2 all School of Design students will participate in the Grand Challenge (15 credits), School-wide unit.
-This unit aims to connect and challenge all students in the School by introducing a ‘wicked’ design problem that requires a cross-disciplinary approach to problem-solving involving an external international scientific or industry partner (or both).
-This unit and lecture series has successfully connected and disrupted disciplines, people, philosophies and approaches to design thinking whilst providing our student body with unique networking opportunities.
+In Term 2 all School of Design students will participate in the Grand Challenge, School-wide unit.
+The aim of this unit is to connect and challenge all students in the School through the introduction of a ‘wicked’ design problem that requires a cross disciplinary approach to problem solving which may involve external international partners.
+This unit and lecture series has been hugely successful in connecting and disrupting disciplines, people, philosophies and approaches to design thinking whilst providing our student body with very unique networking opportunities.

-Advanced Practise (15 credits) gives space to articulate further your unique perspective, system and aesthetic for Fashion, that may have emerged during your first term and the units completed so far.
-It will be a time to identify spaces in the landscape that require new responses and consider how Fashion might change behaviours.
+• Advanced Practice gives space to further articulate your unique perspective, system and aesthetic for fashion, that may have emerged during your first term and the units completed so far.
+It will be a time to identify spaces in the landscape that require new responses, and to consider how fashion might change behaviours.

-This might include non-hierarchical thinking, trans and post-humans, all gender identities, inclusivity with an intersectional breadth, the debate about the position of non-human agency, and taking an open view to economics that includes all and offers alternatives.
+• This might include non-hierarchical thinking, trans & post-humans, all gender identities, inclusivity with an intersectional breadth, debate about the position of non-human agency, taking an open view to economics that includes all and offers alternatives.

 Term 3

-You will be mentored throughout the IRP to help you develop your voice and project.
+Students will be mentored throughout the IRP to help them develop their voice and their project.
 There will also be opportunities to make connections with peers throughout the IRP.
-A ‘Final Engagement’ will ask professional experts to critique your choices through a series of talks, following a public exhibition.
+A ‘Final Engagement’, will ask professional experts to critique your choices through a series of talks, post a public exhibition.

 AcrossRCA is a compulsory 30-credit unit which is delivered as part of all MA programmes.